“Mighty Model Spotlight, Part 1”

 This is not insubstantial.
 Most of those models have a 2” reach, and being able to threaten 10-11” on a charge is a sweet spot that most of the faction just doesn’t have without him.

-His second 0 action lets him bury then unbury at the end of the turn in next to any of your friendly models.
+His second 0 action lets him bury then unbury at the start of the following turn in base to base with any of your friendly models.
 The sheer amount of repositioning shenanigans this allows is insane.
 And is mitigated only by his wk4.
 But that’s why you have other faster models… to get him where he wants to go.

 This shores up one of the Rezzers weaknesses: our scheme runners can be a bit easy to take out but are so fast it’s hard to protect them when an enemy breaks away to engage.
 Enter the Forgotten Marshall who can warp in next to it to do some dirty.
 This level of repositioning can be used to great effect in GG18, allowing you to hurl a model up a flank, and have the Marshall pop in to protect or support it.